 Location.
-32° 29.765′ N, 90° 48′ W. Marker is near Redwood, Mississippi, in Warren County.
-Marker can be reached from State Highway MS 3 one mile north of U.S. 61.
-Located on a remnant of an approach to a bridge that was removed from the Yazoo River, probably used to be the US 61 crossing.
+32° 29.687′ N, 90° 47.93′ W. Marker is near Redwood, Mississippi, in Warren County.
+Marker is on Mississippi Route 3 0.6 miles south of Mary Hearn Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Redwood MS 39156, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Snyder's Bluff Chickasaw Bayou Battle (approx. 6.8 miles away); Stephen G· Hicks (approx. 8.3 miles away); Illinois 40th Infantry. (approx. 8.3 miles away); Grant’s Headquarters (approx. 8.4 miles away); U S Headquarters 16th Corps (Detachment) (approx. 8.4 miles away); Massachusetts Tribute to the 29th, 35th and 36th Regiments Volunteer Infantry (approx. 8.4 miles away); Siege Operations, May 23-July 4. (approx. 8.4 miles away).

 Regarding French Fort St. Pierre.
 A French post established in 1719 by four missionary priests from the Seminary of Quebec.
 Located on present day Snyder's Bluff in Warren County, Mississippi.
 Their leader was the Reverend Francis de Montigny.
 The fort and the farms established by the settlers expanded until there were a total of 16 farms associated with the post.